All people are entitled to human rights and dignity regardless of country of origin or lack of documentation.

 Federal and state governments: End corporate profiteering of human life by closing privately run detention facilities.

-Federal Government: Streamline and expedite the processing of applications for asylum or refuge status for persons fleeing from areas of war, genocide, political oppression.
+Federal Government: Streamline and expedite the processing of applications for asylum or refugee status for persons fleeing from areas of war, genocide, and political oppression.

-U.S. Congress: Create a path to citizenship for undocumented people already residing within the United States.
+U.S. Congress: Create a path to citizenship for undocumented persons already residing within the United States, and for immigrants who complete higher education in the U.S.

 U.S. Congress: Pass the Development, Relief and Education for Alien Minors (DREAM) Act, which allows children of undocumented immigrants temporary residency to allow them to pursue higher education.